frcdesign/FRCDesign.org/docs/resources/educators-guide/stage1/stage1d.md

 - Break tasks into manageable chunks
 - Use checkpoints to verify progress

-Top down design is core to FRC Design and CAD, these fundamentals will be expanded upon later in the course.
+Top-down design is core to FRC Design and CAD, these fundamentals will be expanded upon later in the course.

 <br>